-If staff members have concerns about another staff member (including supply teachers and volunteers), this should be referred to the head teacher or principal.
+If staff members have concerns about another staff member (including supply teachers, volunteers and contractors), this should be referred to the head teacher or principal.
 Where there are concerns about the head teacher or principal, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school as appropriate.

 Staff may consider discussing any concerns with the school’s designated safeguarding lead and make any referral via them.

-Detailed guidance on managing allegations about school staff can be found in Keeping children safe in education: Statutory guidance for schools and colleges (September 2021).
+Detailed guidance on managing allegations about school staffi, including low level concerns, can be found in Keeping children safe in education: Statutory guidance for schools and colleges (September 2023).

 Procedures in specific organisations